ferzkopp/DeepRedAI/README.md

 # Deep Red AI

 This project is inspired by the [Deep Red](https://www.deepredfilm.com) film trilogy from the creators of "Iron Sky".
-It aims to create a custom LLM model that has only knowledge up to July 1969 - the launch date of the fictional Mars mission in the movie - and responds in a style that aligns with a "Soviet utopia" of the fictional AI.
+It aims to create a custom LLM model that has only knowledge up to July 1969 - the launch date of the fictional Mars mission in the movie - and responds in a style that aligns with a "Soviet utopia" setting controlled by the fictional "chess playing" AI.

 ## Steps/Instructions